manishkumarmdb/todomvc/README.md

 # todomvc

-for running this app using 'boot dev' command in terminal
+for running this app using `boot dev` command in terminal